junnhssn/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_13_Lab_a.md

    $tenantId = Get-AzTenant | Where-Object {$_.Domains -Eq $primaryDomain} | Select -Expand Id
    $az30304aadapp = New-AzADApplication -DisplayName 'az30304aadspDID' -HomePage 'http://az30304aadspDID' -IdentifierUris ('api://' + $tenantId + '/az30304aadspDID' ) -Password    $securePassword
    ```

-   > NOTE!!
-Replace DID with your unique deployment ID, Which can be found under the enviornment details page.

 1. From the Cloud Shell pane, run the following to create a new Azure AD service principal associated with the application you created in the previous step: